 Pagination determines how many records will show at one time.
 If the total number of records exceeds the number set here, then links will be added to the table to navigate to additional pages, displaying more records.

 Here's an example of a table displaying pagination links in the top right:

 You can set how many table rows to show at a time, as well as allowing the user to change this number if desired.

-Displaying a keyword search will present a search field above the table for the user to enter keywords to filter which records will display.
-These keywords will search the entire record.
+- Keyword Search: This will add a search field above the table for the user to enter keywords that will filter which records to display.

-Inline editing allows the user to edit each field directly in the table, without using a form view.
-The user simply has to click on a table cell, and a form pops over it to edit that cell:
+- Inline Editing: This allows the user to edit each field directly from the table, without utilizing a form view.

-Row summaries are used to run calculations on all the rows in the column and display the results as a summary at the bottom:
+Row summaries are used to run calculations on all the rows in the column.
+Results will display as a summary at the bottom:

 Any label you add will be placed in a left column if available.
 You can use the green "add" buttons to add multiple summaries:

 When row summaries are enabled, you can edit each table column to disable it for a specific column, if needed.
 To do so, hover over the column and click the pencil edit icon.
 Select "No" in the Allow Summary dropdown to hide the summary for that column.

 In addition to displaying fields from the object used to create the table, you can also add field columns from connected objects as well.
 This will allow you to display records from multiple connected objects in one table.